ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 In the initial phase of the program:

-* there will be a maximum of 4 ambassadors
+* There will be a maximum of 4 ambassadors.
-* the term will be for the calendar year.
-After a year, ambassadors automatically drop out of the ambassador list and must be re-nominated
+* The term will be for the calendar year.
+After a year, ambassadors automatically drop out of the ambassador list and must be re-nominated.
-* ambassadors will be documented on the nodejs/ambassadors README.md
+* Ambassadors will be documented on the nodejs/ambassadors `README.md`.

 The TSC may remove an ambassador for any reason, including promoting content misaligned with the project.